 Hardwood Versus Softwood

-The main difference between these two types of woods is in their cellular composition.
+The main difference between these two types is in their cellular composition.
 Hardwoods have cells that are porous and large that can be visible to even the naked eye.
 Softwoods, on the other hand, are much smaller and less dense.

 Both can be utilized for ceilings and floors but softwoods are more recommended for cost-efficiency for ceiling use.